This is Easy Day Thailand’s most popular Private tour. A sightseeing tour into Phang Nga Bay perfect choice for small groups, couples and families.

 The temple itself is quite impressive but the main reason that everyone comes here is to feed the monkeys which try their best to steel your food.
 There are also some small waterfalls in this area.

 On the journey back down Phuket there is time to stop along the way.
-Some people like to tour the west coast beaches.
+We recommend a stop at Samet Nangshe and some people like to tour the west coast beaches.
 Others like to see Phuket town or do some shopping.
 It’s up to you.